2nafish117/learn-cuda/README.md

 ## building and running

+1. make sure you have cuda installed.

-1. clone the repo
+2. clone the repo
 ```
 git clone https://github.com/2nafish117/learn-cuda
 ```

-2. from the root of the repo run
+1. from the root of the repo run
 ```
 mkdir build && cd build
 cmake ..
 ```

-3. run the generated visual studio solution in the build directory
+1. run the generated visual studio solution in the build directory

 ## TODO